orangecoding/fredy/README.md

 ### 3. Configure the providers

 Configure the providers like described below.
-To disable a provider just remove its entry from the configuration or set it to `false`.
+To disable a provider just set to `enabled:false` within the config.

 #### Immoscout, Immonet and more